gpdowney/lightweightLSAT/pages/game/rules.md

 "Visual value" could mean:

 - Skip formalities... maybe you don't need an index.
-- Redundancy is OK... write rules on the board and on the side.
+- Redundancy is OK... write rules both on the board and on the side.
 - Be neat so you can read your work.

 ## Weird Rules